Even if we wanted to, we couldn’t shield our kids from what is going on in the world.

 Think of 1-2 things you can do today or tomorrow to help someone else or how you can care for yourself.

 For example, you could have a conversation with your kids about racism or white privilege.
 You could write a letter, reach out to a friend, you can donate to an organization, etc. Being in action helps us build resilience.

 When you’re done journaling, the last step is to talk to your kids about all the resources–social, emotional, community, family resources–that they could use if they ever needed to.

 When we internalize and begin to use the vast emotional and social resources that we have, we become more resilient.

 More about post-traumatic growth for kids and parents is available in our interview with Dr. Lynyetta Willis.

 Get the full interview in The Village by Happily Family: This is our own warm and welcoming community, formed over a year ago.
-You’ll get monthly Q and A calls with Cecilia and Jason, live visits with beloved guest speakers from the Happily Family Conference, connection with like-minded parents, and the Parenting Toolbox.
+You’ll get monthly Q and A calls with Cecilia and Jason, live visits with beloved guest speakers from the Happily Family Conference, connection with like-minded parents, and the Parenting Blueprint.